mikecamara/adversarial-machine-learning-attacks/README.md

 * [Code](code/README.md)

-## Research gap
-Using adversarial machine learning attacks against cars to evaluate the safety of their DNNs [has been done](https://link.springer.com/chapter/10.1007%2F978-3-030-83903-1_14) in a simulation environment.
-However, to our knowledge, such threats have not been attempted against real-world scaled vehicles before.

 ## Topic - ADS
 To create Automatic Driving Systems (ADS), engineers rely on a range of sensors attached to a vehicle or a robot, including radar, lidar, high definition cameras, and GPS.